OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 Which will join the result of the original query with all the credit card numbers in the CreditCardTable table.
 The keyword `ALL` is necessary to get around queries that use the keyword `DISTINCT`.
 Moreover, we notice that beyond the credit card numbers, we have selected two other values.
 These two values are necessary because the two queries must have an equal number of parameters/columns in order to avoid a syntax error.

-The first detail a tester needs to exploit the SQL injection vulnerability using such technique is to find the right numbers of columns in the SELECT statement.
+The first detail a tester needs to find in order to exploit the SQL injection vulnerability using this technique is the right numbers of columns in the SELECT statement.

-In order to achieve this the tester can use `ORDER BY` clause followed by a number indicating the numeration of database’s column selected:
+In order to achieve this, the tester can use `ORDER BY` clause followed by a number indicating the numeration of database’s column selected:

 `http://www.example.com/product.php?id=10 ORDER BY 10--`

-If the query executes with success the tester can assume, in this example, there are 10 or more columns in the `SELECT` statement.
-If the query fails then there must be fewer than 10 columns returned by the query.
+If the query executes with success, the tester can assume, in this example, that there are 10 or more columns in the `SELECT` statement.
+If the query fails, then there must be fewer than 10 columns returned by the query.
 If there is an error message available, it would probably be:

 `Unknown column '10' in 'order clause'`